-Hus the Lord appeared on a mountain: that he might indicate that the body, which he had taken on at birth from the earth common to the human race: rising again, now raised above all earthy things, he had clothed with heavenly power.
+'Hus the Lord appeared on a mountain: that he might indi-[131v.] cate that the body, which he had taken on at birth from the earth common to the human race: rising again, now raised above all earthy things, he had clothed with heavenly power.
 He appeared on the mountain: that he might admonish the faithful that if they desired to see the height of his resurrection: they should strive to pass over from the basest cravings to heavenly desires.
 To be sure the name Galilee, which containeth the saving mystery: is very well known from the abundant expositions of the fathers.
-But it is not ficirrelevant to often repeat by word: what it is necessary always to keep in mind.
+But it is not irrelevant to often repeat by word: what it is necessary always to keep in mind.
 Galilee of course means: a crossing over made, or a revelation.
 And the interpretation of either name: leads to a single end.
-Accordingly we read above : the angel said to the women, Go, tell his disciples that he is risen: and, behold, he goeth before you into Galilee; there shall ye see him.
-And now with the Evangelist recounting we know that the disciples went away into Galilee: and when they saw him, they worshipped him.
-But thou, O Lord, have mercy upon us.
+Accordingly we read above: the angel said to the women, Go, tell ye his disciples that he is risen: and behold he will go before you into Galilee; there you shall see him.
+And now with the Evangelist recounting we know that the disciples went into Galilee: and seeing him they adored.